FAQs

 Question: What classes should I take while I am Undeclared?

 Answer: The short answer is take classes that interest you and will assist your major exploration.
 It is important you focus on taking mostly General Education (GE) courses in your interest(s) so you will be making progress towards your degree.
-You can review the Undeclared Major Academic Plan (MAP) and Introductory Courses for Majors to help you plan your courses.
+You can review the Undeclared Major Academic Plan (MAP) to help you plan your courses.

 Question: When do I have to declare a major?